ChristianAlessandri/qBert/README.md

 ![Screenshot of the Game](./assets/screenshot.png)

 ## Disclaimer
-This is replica of Q*bert created for nonprofit educational purposes.
-All rights to the game belong to the producer of it.
+This is a replica of Qbert developed for nonprofit educational purposes only.
+All intellectual property rights of the original game belong to the respective manufacturers.
+This replica was created to demonstrate and study the game mechanics and design principles.
+Note that the MIT license applies only to code developed by the creator of this game replica and not to any elements directly derived from the original Qbert game.

+Translated with DeepL.com (free version)

+## Dependencies
+- Processing sound management library

 ## Commands
 To move use the keys: WASD.